 Wallace’s three sculptures play with the iconic architecture and industrial shapes of Sellafield to create metaphoric ‘fonts’.

-The exhibition is supported by the University of Manchester’s Beam research network and the Dalton Nuclear Institute and is funded by the UK Energy Research Centre (UKERC).
+The exhibition was supported by the University of Manchester’s Beam research network and the Dalton Nuclear Institute and was funded by the UK Energy Research Centre (UKERC).